Do You Want To Move Abroad As A Single Mom?

 It is heartbreaking.
 You might have a job that pays well but you still find yourself struggling financially.

 You are buried with bills and responsibilities and you might feel very alone.
-I sure did!
+I know I sure did!

 When I was living back in the U.S., I felt very alone and struggled to connect with others.
 They say it takes a village to raise a child, yet there was no one there to help me.
-I yearned for positive adult interaction but spent most days feeling alone.
+I yearned for positive adult interaction but spent most days feeling like a lonely single mom.

 [affiliate disclosure: I may get a small commission if you make a purchase through the links on this page at no additional cost to you]